kk4w4i/ransomware.agent/README.md

 The aim is to support forensics and investigators by automating the monitoring process against to volatile dark web resources.

-Inspired by existing efforts like [ransomware.live](https://ransomware.live) and frameworks like Agent-E by emergence.ai, this project explores next-generation agentic workflows for ransomware site analysis.
+Inspired by existing efforts like [ransomware.live](https://ransomware.live) and frameworks like Agent-E by emergence.ai, this project explores agentic workflows for ransomware site analysis.

 > If you’re interested in technical details, see my [thesis paper](#) (TBA).
 > For professional contact or questions, connect on [LinkedIn](https://www.linkedin.com/in/kintarokawai/).